-Human Rights Due Diligence On Site: Worker Voice to Inspection Ready HRDD
+Human Rights Due Diligence On-Site: From Worker Voice to Inspection-Ready HRDD

-As supply chains stretch across borders and operating models become more distributed, human rights due diligence (HRDD) becomes more complex precisely when it matters most.
-Regulation is tightening, stakeholder scrutiny is rising, and “we have a policy” is no longer a defensible answer.
-What matters now is whether your approach can identify real risks early, prevent harm, and stand up to compliance expectations, investor questions, and operational reality.
+As supply chains expand across countries and business models become more spread out, human rights due diligence (HRDD) is getting harder just when it is most important.
+Regulations are getting stricter, and more people are paying attention.
+Simply having a policy is no longer enough.
+Now, what counts is whether your approach can spot real risks early, prevent harm, and meet compliance, investor, and operational demands.

 Why on-site assessment changes everything